The Dirty Dozen: 12 Foods to Buy Organic

 Because grapes are a delicate fruit, they are sprayed multiple times during different stages of growth.
 The thin skin does not offer much protection from the 35 different pesticides used as a standard in conventional vineyards.
 Imported grapes are even more heavily treated than grapes grown in the United States.
 Several of the most poisonous pesticides banned in the United States are still used on grapes grown abroad.
 Eight-six percent of grapes test positive for pesticide contamination; samples from Chile showed the highest concentration of the most poisonous chemicals.

-Conventionally grown celery is subjected to at least 29 different chemicals, which cannot be washed off because celery does not have any protective skin.
+Celery has many health benefits, cut conventionally grown celery is subjected to at least 29 different chemicals, which cannot be washed off because celery does not have any protective skin.
 Ninety-four percent of celery tested was found to have pesticide residues in violation of safe levels.

 12.Red and Green Bell Peppers